 Decide What Activity You’ll do With the Waders

 I know this doesn’t sound like it has anything to do with what size your waders will be, but it does!
-You intend to use waders for fishingOpens in a new tab. or duck hunting, especially in cooler water.
+You intend to use waders for fishing or duck hunting, especially in cooler water.
 That’s what they’re made for.

 What makes a difference is how much moving around you will do with the waders.
 If your particular form of fishing requires you to walk around a lot, you need a pair of waders that don’t feel too baggy but don’t restrict your movement.